agent-force/agent-force.github.io/cost-desiderata-agent-research.md

 With the impressive capabilities of Large Language Models (LLMs), there is an emerging trend of utilizing LLMs to assist people in automatically completing daily tasks, known as "LLM-powered Agents as Assistants."
 However, a frequently overlooked aspect in the benchmark design and methodological research of LLM-powered Agents is the concept of **cost** incurred by the entire Agent system, which impedes its implementation in practice.
 By inspecting the components of an Agent system, we identify three lines of cost: **alignment cost** from the human user to be assisted, **exploration cost** from the potentially changing environment, and **self cost** of the LLM-powered agent itself.
 Existing benchmarks and techniques of LLM-powered agents lack consideration for one or more types of costs in our categorization.

-To further demonstrate the significance of **cost** for LLM-powered agents, we constructed a cost-sensitive online shopping website, C-WebShop, on top of the existing [WebShop](https://webshop-pnlp.github.io/) environment.
+To further demonstrate the significance of **cost** for LLM-powered agents, we constructed a cost-sensitive online shopping website, C-WebShop, on top of the existing [WebShop](https://webshop-pnlp.github.io/) environment ([Yao et al., 2022](https://arxiv.org/abs/2207.01206)).
 In C-WebShop, an agent needs to infer user intentions and cope with changeable ranking of searched items, while minimizing self expenditures at the same time.
 Extensive experiments demonstrate that existing LLM-powered agent techniques exhibit suboptimal performance tradeoff between task success and cost in C-WebShop, while our initial methods are able to achieve a better overall performance.
 This indicates a significant potential for improvement in LLM-powered agent methodologies under cost-sensitive benchmarking scenarios.

 ## Categories of Cost in Agent Systems